|

 still and leave it to me.
 I will soon have you back on dry land."

-The cove was a semi-circular shelf of barren rock backed by vertical
+The cove was a semi-circular shelf of barren rock, backed by

 "What are we going to do now?" asked Wilawen, helping